 You are not alone in finding this new world different - everyone is impacted and we will all be affected by Covid-19 and the changes in how we live our lives at the moment in some way.
 Understanding that we are all in this together, each and every one of us, helps us to work together and build stronger communities and connections so that we're more able to manage the challenges we're facing.

 It's important to feel hopeful and there are lots of ways you can actively support those around you - from letting your neighbours know you are there to help if they need it, to volunteering with an organisation that needs it.

 We've created a profile frame for Facebook, add it to your profile to show that you are thinking of others and support your community.

-There's a lot of news concentrating on the future of our country after Covid-19, as well as the uncertainity of a second wave after restrictions have loosened.
+There's a lot of news concentrating on the future of our country after Covid-19, as well as the uncertainity of further waves after restrictions are loosened.
 We aren't suggesting that you ignore reliable sources of important information, but make sure you also take a look at some positive stories.
 Communities are doing loads of great stuff and there are plenty of organisations sharing ways to stay positive too.

 BBC Local Radio programmes feature 'Make a Difference' bulletins throughout the day, highlighting positive community responses and sharing local information.